kaisellgren/mailer/README.md

 * Secure (filters and sanitizes all fields context-wise)
 * Use any SMTP server like Gmail, Live, SendGrid, Amazon SES
 * SSL/TLS support
-* Pre-configured services (Gmail, Live, Mail.ru, etc.).
+* Pre-configured services (Gmail, Yahoo, Hotmail, etc.).
 Just fill in your username and password.

-## Filing bug tickets

-Please call `printDebugInformation()` from the mailer package and send the output along with your helpful explanation of what went wrong.

 ## TODO